ClementNerma/Rave/docs/hybrid.md

 This is why lists use the same `#` symbols as dictionaries.
 For arrays, that's a little bit complex, as we'll see now.

-There is though a syntax sugar that allows us to use raw `int` values as indexes, to avoid having to write the `p` suffix each time we try to access a vector's value.
+There is though a syntax sugar that allows us to use plain `int` values as indexes, to avoid having to write the `p` suffix each time we try to access a vector's value.

 ### Inferred Structured Typing